The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 #define MAX_TRY_LOCK

-How many times we attempt to acquire a lock.
+How many times we attempt to acquire a lock before giving up.

 uint32_t max_entries